punkt-a/punkt-a.github.io/content/faq.en.md

 This website was created using the static website generator [Hugo](https://gohugo.io/).
 The source code for this site can be found on [GitHub](https://github.com/punkt-a/punkt-a.github.io) and it's also hosted using GitHub Pages.
 The theme was created from ground up just for this website.
 If you want a similar website and need help, feel free to get in touch via e-mail: punkt-aⒶmailbox.org.
 {{< /qa >}}
 {{< qa "Is there an RSS feed?" >}}
-Yes, one for [trainings](/events/index.xml) and one for [spots](/locations/index.xml).
+Yes, one for [trainings](/en/events/index.xml) and one for [spots](/en/locations/index.xml).
 {{< /qa >}}
 {{< qa "Is there a map with all spots?" >}}
-Yes, all spots are continuously combined into a [.geojson file](/locations/index.geojson) which is used as source data for [uMap based on OpenStreetMap](https://umap.openstreetmap.fr/en/map/punkt-a-spots_746905).
+Yes, all spots are continuously combined into a [.geojson file](/en/locations/index.geojson) which is used as source data for [uMap based on OpenStreetMap](https://umap.openstreetmap.fr/en/map/punkt-a-spots_746905).
+{{< /qa >}}
+{{< qa "Is there a calendar with all trainings?" >}}
+All trainings are continuously combined into a [.ics file](/en/events/index.ics).
+This URL can be used to add all trainings to your own calendar app.
+Specify the URL in the application (instead of downloading and importing the file) so your calendar stays synchronized.
 {{< /qa >}}
 {{< qa "I have further questions!" >}}
 Contact us via e-mail at punkt-aⒶmailbox.org.